 For the local Copenhagen runners, it is a great way to say Happy New Year to your running friends and also simply just a nice way to end the year.
 And then you are of course all set for an evening of festivities.

+For more information on running in Copenhagen, check out our complete guide to running in the city.
 In case the above races are not of interest to you and you would prefer running alone with a local runner while enjoying the city, then check out our running tours and we will be happy to guide you on one of our tours.